0Setsuna0/CS7352_Final/README.md

 - Full-resolution CogVideoX-2B can exceed 12 GiB VRAM.
 Use CPU offload for smoke tests or a larger GPU for formal benchmarks.
 - Naive full-block ToMe can create blur, pixelation, flicker, structure distortion, and motion instability.
-- RnR quality and speed numbers are not reported until the new benchmark commands are actually run.
+- Prefer official-schedule RnR over fixed-ratio RnR for complex scenes.
 - Proportional attention bias can disable faster SDPA kernels; the default RnR config keeps `prop_attn=false`.

 ## Results Policy

 Do not write unrun numbers into the report.
-Existing historical results are documented in `docs/work_summary.md`; new `rnr_tome` results should be filled into `results/benchmark.csv`, `results/quality_metrics.csv`, and `report/main.tex` only after running the scripts.
+Current verified numbers are summarized in `docs/AGENT_HANDOFF.md`; future results should be copied from script output or per-run JSON metadata.

 ## References